Saint-Génis-des-Fontaines Abbey: Architecture

 The abbey church was most likely built at the same time as the original monastery, in the 8th century.
 Of the original church there remain some of the foundation structures, which show its plan to have included a main apse and two deep side apses, with a long transept.

 The 1153 enlargement, with the addition of the vaulted ceiling over the transept and nave, led to the reconstruction of the walls in order to support the additional weight of the roof vaults.
 The ceilings of the apses were also modified and decorated with frescoes, of which only a few traces remain today.
 The church kept the Latin Cross plan typical of Romanesque architecture, with a nave, transept and three apses.
 In the 17th century the church was enriched with Baroque altars.

 The exterior has two bell towers from different ages.
 The larger one is located next to the transept and nave.
 The façade has several Romanesque sculptures and tombstones of monks and local notables.
-The main portal has an architrave with bas-reliefs commissioned by abbot Guillaume and realized in 1019-1020 in white marble from Céret.
-In the middle is portrayed Christ in majesty in a mandorla, supported by two archangels and flanked by two groups of three figures under the arcades, over which to either side of the mandorla is the inscription ANNO VIDESIMO QUARTO RENNATE ROTBERTO REGE WILIELMUS GRATIA ABA ISTA OPERA FIERI IUSSIT IN ONORE SANCTI GENESII CENOBII QUE VOCANT FONTANES, that is to say, "In the twenty-fourth year of the reign of King Robert, William, by the grace [of God] abbot, ordered this work to be made in honour of Saint Genesius the hermit, which is called Fontanes."
-The 24th year of the reign of King Robert II of France was 1019-20.
+The main portal has an architrave with bas-reliefs commissioned by abbot Guillaume and realized in 1020-21 in white marble from Céret.
+In the middle is portrayed Christ in majesty in a mandorla, supported by two archangels and flanked by two groups of three figures under arcades of Mozarabic horseshoe arches, over which to either side of the mandorla is the inscription ANNO VIDESIMO QUARTO RENNATE ROTBERTO REGE WILIELMUS GRATIA ABA ISTA OPERA FIERI IUSSIT IN ONORE SANCTI GENESII CENOBII QUE VOCANT FONTANES, which translates to "In the twenty-fourth year of the reign of King Robert, William, by the grace [of God] abbot, ordered this work to be made in honour of Saint Genesius the hermit, which is called Fontanes."
+The 24th year of the reign of King Robert II of France was 1020-21.
 A similar sculpture, perhaps by the same artist, is also present in the Abbey of St. Andrew, 4 km from Saint-Génis-des-Fontaines Abbey.